JulianNicholls/React-2-Indecision/README.md

 ## Progress

-Completed section 6 - Webpack
+Completed section 7 - Using a Third-Party Component (react-modal)

 ## Differences from Andrew